endurodave/IntegrationTestFramework/README.md

 ## References
 * [Goolge Test](https://github.com/google/googletest) - Google Test is a C++ unit testing framework that provides an API for writing and running unit tests.

-* [Asynchronous Multicast Delegates (C++17)](https://github.com/endurodave/AsyncMulticastDelegateModern) - A C++ standards compliant delegate library capable of targeting any callable function synchronously or asynchronously.
+* [Asynchronous Multicast Delegates](https://github.com/endurodave/cpp-async-delegate) - A C++ standards compliant delegate library capable of targeting any callable function synchronously or asynchronously.

 * [C++ std::thread Event Loop](https://github.com/endurodave/StdWorkerThread) - A worker thread using the C++ thread support library.

-## Alternative Delegate Libraries
-This example utilizes the C++17 and higher delegate library.
-Alternate delegate libraries exist for lower-spec toolchains.
-All delegate libraries operate on Windows, Linux and other platforms.

-* [Asynchronous Multicast Delegates (C++11)](https://github.com/endurodave/AsyncMulticastDelegateCpp11) - A C++11 and higher compliant delegate library capable of targeting any callable function synchronously or asynchronously.

-* [Asynchronous Multicast Delegates (C++03)](https://github.com/endurodave/AsyncMulticastDelegate) - A C++03 and higher compliant delegate library capable of targeting any callable function synchronously or asynchronously.

 # Logger Subsystem
 A simple string logging subsystem is used to illustrated the integration test concepts.
 The `Logger` class is the subsystem public interface. `Logger` executes in its own thread of control.
 The `Write()` API is thread-safe.